Six tips to create leverage in your next negotiation

 Share this article

-Even in a tenant's market, many businesses are still negotiating poor leases because they:
+Even in a tenant's market, many businesses are still negotiating poor commercial leases because they:

 • Aren't across the options available to them